rouke-broersma/stryker-rdw-2020/README.md

 This will open your browser and allow you to click through the slides.

 The demo application for this presentation is available on GitHub as well: https://github.com/stryker-mutator/robobar-example

-The Java demo application can be found here: https://github.com/simondel/pitest-demo